-- 16 An entity whose financial statements comply with Ind ASs shall make an explicit and unreserved statement of such compliance in the notes.
-An entity shall not describe financial statements as complying with Ind ASs unless they comply with all the requirements of Ind ASs. - 17 In virtually all circumstances, presentation of a true and fair view is achieved by compliance with applicable Ind ASs.
-Presentation of a true and fair view also requires an entity: - (a) to select and apply accounting policies in accordance with Ind AS 8, Accounting Policies, Changes in Accounting Estimates and Errors.
-Ind AS 8 sets out a hierarchy of authoritative guidance that management considers in the absence of an Ind AS that specifically applies to an item. - (b) to present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information. - (c) to provide additional disclosures when compliance with the specific requirements in Ind ASs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance. - 18 An entity cannot rectify inappropriate accounting policies either by disclosure of the accounting policies used or by notes or explanatory material. - 19 In the extremely rare circumstances in which management concludes that compliance with a requirement in an Ind AS would be so misleading that it would conflict with the objective of financial statements set out in the Conceptual Framework, the entity shall depart from that requirement in the manner set out in paragraph 20 if the relevant regulatory framework requires, or otherwise does not prohibit, such a departure.
+- 15 Financial statements shall present fairly the financial position, financial performance and cash flows of an entity.
+Fair presentation requires the faithful representation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income and expenses set out in the Conceptual Framework for Financial Reporting (Conceptual Framework).
+The application of IFRSs, with additional disclosure when necessary, is presumed to result in financial statements that achieve a fair presentation. - 16 An entity whose financial statements comply with IFRSs shall make an explicit and unreserved statement of such compliance in the notes.
+An entity shall not describe financial statements as complying with IFRSs unless they comply with all the requirements of IFRSs. - 17 In virtually all circumstances, an entity achieves a fair presentation by compliance with applicable IFRSs.
+A fair presentation also requires an entity: - (a) to select and apply accounting policies in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
+IAS 8 sets out a hierarchy of authoritative guidance that management considers in the absence of an IFRS that specifically applies to an item. - (b) to present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information. - (c) to provide additional disclosures when compliance with the specific requirements in IFRSs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance. - 18 An entity cannot rectify inappropriate accounting policies either by disclosure of the accounting policies used or by notes or explanatory material. - 19 In the extremely rare circumstances in which management concludes that compliance with a requirement in an IFRS would be so misleading that it would conflict with the objective of financial statements set out in the Conceptual Framework, the entity shall depart from that requirement in the manner set out in paragraph 20 if the relevant regulatory framework requires, or otherwise does not prohibit, such a departure.